 24. New York

-On October 8, it was reported that a 17-year-old male from the Bronx died from a "vape-related illness."
-Admitted to Montifiore Hospital several times in September, he passed on October 4.
-He's the youngest victim since vape deaths started being reported in late August.
+On October 8, it was reported that Dennis Byrne Jr., a 17-year-old male from the Bronx, died from a "vape-related illness."
+Admitted to Montefiore Hospital several times in September, he passed on October 4.
+He was the youngest victim since vape deaths started being reported in late August.

 On October 8, the Georgia Department of Public Health reported the second death in the state due to a "vaping-associated illness."
 The department noted that the victim "had a history of nicotine vaping, but the case is still being reviewed to determine if other substances also may have been used."

 On October 9, the Texas Department of State Health Services reported an older adult woman living in North Texas died from a "vaping-associated lung illness."

 On October 9, the Utah Department of Health reported the death of a Salt Lake County resident under the age of 30 from a "vaping-related lung injury."
 The victim had "vaped THC prior to (his or her) death."
 According to the Salt Lake Tribune, "The toxicology screen confirmed the use of THC and vape cartridges containing THC were found at the person’s home."
 The person was not hospitalized and died at home.